A Family Case Conference (FCC) is a private, informal one-hour meeting between:

 At the FCC, the judge or master can:

-- mediate between you on any issues you can't agree on;
+- mediate between you and the other person on any issues you can't agree on;

-- make any orders that you agree to;
+- make any orders that you and the other person agree to;

 - refer you to a family justice counsellor or child support officer;

-- give a non-binding opinion about the likely outcome of a trial (this is the judge's opinion only, that can't be legally enforced);
+- give a non-binding opinion about what's likely to happen at a trial (that means it's the judge's opinion only, and it can't be legally enforced);

 - reserve a trial date and a pre-trial conference date, if necessary, and, depending on the circumstances, make procedural orders to make sure the case will be ready for trial on that date; or

-- make any order or give any direction that he or she thinks is appropriate.
+- make any procedural order or give any instruction they think is appropriate.

-Here is a checklist to help you prepare for an FCC.
+Here's a checklist you can use to get ready for an FCC.

-A child or another person who isn't a party in the case may attend the FCC only with the judge's permission.
+A child or another person who isn't involved in the case needs the judge's or master's permission to go to an FCC.

-If one or more of the parties who were supposed to attend don't show up, the judge or master can still do all the things listed above if:
+If you or your spouse don't show up, the judge or master can still do all the things listed above if they think that:

-- it's fair to do so in the missing party's absence.
+- it's fair to do so even though one person isn't there.

-If you can't agree at the FCC, the judge usually takes the next steps to move toward a trial where a judge will make decisions about parenting and support.
-If the judge has ordered that you try mediation or another type of family dispute resolution, or that you or your child see a counsellor, that will have to happen before another court hearing.
+If you can't agree at the FCC, the judge usually takes the next steps to move toward a hearing where a judge will make decisions about parenting and support.